St.Julia Parish Announcements: Week of April 7, 2025

 LENTEN Bible Study: The Gospel According to St. Luke, Part One

-All are welcome to begin the Lenten season and join us every Tuesday morning for this seven-week Bible study held at the Parish Hall.
+All are welcome to join us during Lent every Tuesday morning for this seven-week Bible study held at the Parish Hall until April 15, from 9- 11am.

 The Gospel of St. Luke demonstrates the universal nature of Jesus’ mission and the compassion of God.
 Part One of this study includes Luke 1:1– 11:54, taking the reader from the infancy narratives of John the Baptist and Jesus to their births and then to the Galilean ministry of Jesus.